jhjdev/ravenpack-assignment/README.md

 ## Linting

-Linting
-To lint the code, use the following command:
+To check for lint errors in the code, use the following command:

 ```bash
 pnpm run lint